mickelson/attract/Layouts.md

    * `msg_width` - Get the width of the text message, in layout coordinates.
    * `font` - Get/set the name of the font used for this text.
 Default is the layout font name.
-   * `nomargin` - Get/set whether margin spacing should be added to sides of the text (boolean).
-Default value is `false`.
+   * `margin` - Get/set the margin spacing in pixels to sides of the text.
+     Default value is `-1` which calcualtes the margin based on the .char_size.
    * `shader` - Get/set the GLSL shader for this text.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
    * `zorder` - Get/set the Text's order in the applicable draw list.
 When